vkirodian/spring-boot-example/README.md

 The application runs on port 8081. http://localhost:8081/test/

-You can also provide dev or prod properties file runnning the application.
+You can also provide dev or prod properties file running the application.

+<i>Note: If you want to run prod profile, kindly refer HTTPS Support section first</i>

 ```bash
 java -jar .\target\spring-boot-example-1.jar --spring.profiles.active=dev